-Some people continue the habit of "pre-booking" partners for dances later in the evening.
+Some people make a habit of "pre-booking" partners for dances later in the evening.
 Many people consider it rude to do so for the whole evening.
 For the most part, feel free to ask anyone of either sex to dance.
 CAVEAT: Be aware that in some areas, two men dancing together may be encouraged to partner two women who were dancing together.